davestewart/davestewart-content/content/blog/work/extension-versioning/index.md

 As you can see, it's critical to settle on a **straightforward and robust** system that needs no additional interpretation.

-### Stepping outside the semver box
+### Stepping outside the Semver box

 I spent a good few days [researching](#resources), strategizing and testing ways to move to a new versioning paradigm and build pipeline, and ultimately realised that I had boxed myself in thinking in Semver terms in a Chrome Versioned world.

-The epiphany was realising that focusing on `major` and `beta` monikers (aka "breaking changes" and "pre-releases") was **missing the point** as I was building _a product not a library_; fixating on how to satisfy these library-oriented constraints was the cause of **all** related versioning woes:
+The epiphany was realising that focusing on `major` and `beta` monikers (aka "breaking changes" and "pre-releases") was **missing the point** as I was building _a product not a library_; fixating on how to satisfy these library-oriented constraints was the cause of my product-versioning woes:

 - there isn’t really a concept of a “breaking change" in most products:
   - using a `major` version bump as a signal to “review before moving forwards” means nothing to users